MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 ##### GetListOfAudioClips

-Obtains a list of the default audio clips stored on Misty.
+Obtains a list of the default audio clips currently stored on Misty.

 Parameters